Phonon polariton

-Phonon polaritons are a type of quasiparticle that can form in a diatomic ionic crystal due to coupling of transverse optical phonons and photons.
+In condensed matter physics, a phonon polariton is a type of quasiparticle that can form in a diatomic ionic crystal due to coupling of transverse optical phonons and photons.
 They are particular type of polariton, which behave like bosons.
 Phonon polaritons occur in the region where the wavelength and energy of phonons and photons are similar, as to adhere to the avoided crossing principle.

 Phonon polariton spectra have traditionally been studied using Raman spectroscopy.
 The recent advances in (scattering-type) scanning near-field optical microscopy((s-)SNOM) and atomic force microscopy(AFM) have made it possible to observe the polaritons in a more direct way.

 Theory

+A phonon polariton is a type of quasiparticle that can form in some crystals due to the coupling of photons and lattice vibrations.
+They have properties of both light and sound waves, and can travel at very slow speeds in the material.
+They are useful for manipulating electromagnetic fields at nanoscale and enhancing optical phenomena.
 Phonon polaritons only result from coupling of transverse optical phonons, this is due to the particular form of the dispersion relation of the phonon and photon and their interaction.
 Photons consist of electromagnetic waves, which are always transverse.
 Therefore, they can only couple with transverse phonons in crystals.